 General / January 23, 2020

-The explosion of growth in the flexible packaging industry isn’t slowing in the foreseeable future.
+The explosion of growth in the flexible packaging industry isn’t slowing in the foreseeable future due to convenience and sustainability.
 In fact, it’s increasing year over year as it’s adopted both by new markets, industries, and brands (large and small), and by established brands to replace their conventional packaging.
 According to the Association for Packaging and Processing Technologies, two major industry factors are driving popularity for the flexible packaging format: consumer demand for the most convenient packaging and a global call for sustainable packaging ready for the marketplace.

 Conventional package can sometimes seem like an opponent that consumers must psych themselves up to face.
 Some packages are so difficult to open, and no one wants to cut themselves with scissors or knives trying to open a container.
 Even worse are the clear plastic clamshells that are a weapon in and of themselves.